A variety of workshops are planned each year around faculty requests. Most workshops last one hour at various times during the week.

-Join us every Thursday morning from 9 AM - 11 AM beginning September 17th.
+Join us most Thursday mornings from 9 AM - 11 AM beginning Jan 12th.

 Faculty Writers' Lockdowns encourage faculty writers to dive into projects with concentrated time and effort.
 These mini-lockdowns will help you create a regular writing pattern during the semester.

 Bring your laptop, notes, paper, pencils.
 We will provide the snacks-- you provide the words!

 Promoting Faculty Scholarship Through Course-Embedded Collaborative Undergraduate Experiences

 This workshop is designed to specifically enhance faculty scholarly productivity as you work toward contract renewal and promotion.

 By Attending this Workshop, You Will:

 1. Discover a number of course-based models that other faculty have employed successfully to improve their scholarship.

 2. Develop customized scholarship-enhancing activities for your courses.

 Monday, March 27th